tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 This shows that `Mix.install` was built to fully leverage the flexible dependency management provided in a full `mix` project`.

 In addition to the less commonly used options, there's also the ability to specify dependency versions.
 Pinning package versions can make it easier to share and re-use scripts in the future.
-Since scripts are often used for one-off tasks and less maintained, using the same package versions every time an help prevent the need to unnecessary maintenance.
+Since scripts are often used for one-off tasks and less maintained, using the same package versions every time helps prevent the need for unnecessary maintenance.

 ## Another Example

 I got into the `Mix` configuration options mentioned above because I wanted to make a mildly more complex option.
-One possible use case I imagined for these style of scripts was to provide an easy way to test out APIs.
+One possible use case I imagined for this style of script was to provide an easy way to test out APIs.
 As an example, I wanted to take a ride on the Bitcoin hype train and fetch its current price from the [Coinbase API](https://developers.coinbase.com/).

 ```elixir
 Mix.install(